 Say auf wiedersehen to language-learning boredom with our selection of the best free German resources for kids!
 We’ve scoured the web to find ten fabulous sources of games, songs, worksheets and more, all perfect for keeping kids immersed in German – without a school textbook in sight.

-Oh hallo!
-We’re offering a free digital storybook, audiobook and activity pack to give users a taste of our full, physical German Story Box subscription.
-The digital Story Box centres around a beautifully illustrated bilingual ebook that begins in English before slowly introducing German words and phrases – meaning that before you know it, you and your child are reading together in German!
+Oh hello!
+We’re offering a free digital storybook, audiobook, and activity pack to give users a taste of our full, physical German Story Box subscription.
+The digital Story Box centers around a beautifully illustrated bilingual ebook that begins in English before slowly introducing German words and phrases – meaning that before you know it, you and your child are reading together in German!
 Sign up for a free digital Story Box and get a taste of what One Third Stories has to offer!

 #2 Duolingo